Conference Coverage

 Image courtesy of ASHE

-Vacant retail spaces dotting cities across the U.S. has created a unique opportunity for the health care field as many systems look to take advantage of these existing and primely located spaces.
+Vacant retail spaces dotting cities across the U.S. have created a unique opportunity for the health care field as many systems look to take advantage of these existing and primely located spaces.
 Answering just how hospitals can transform these spaces and optimize their use, however, is an art that’s still being perfected.
 It’s also the challenge that was presented to a group of college students at the International Summit & Exhibition on Health Facility Planning, Design & Construction (PDC Summit) that wrapped up in Phoenix last week.

-Twenty students from four different disciplines and five universities participated in this year’s AIA/AAH PDC Summit Student Challenge.
+Twenty students from four different disciplines and five universities participated in this year’s PDC Student Design Challenge.
 Architecture students from Clemson University School of Architecture and Texas A&M University were invited to participate.
 Students from the Clemson University School of Construction Science and Management and the Milwaukee School of Engineering (MSOE) were also involved in the challenge.
 For the second year in a row, the challenge incorporated nursing students, this time from the University of Arizona.

 Eugene Damaso, AIA, NCARB, GGP, EDAC, design leader at RLF Architects, served again as task force chair for this year’s competition and says the students were challenged to innovate around a topic facing many who are responsible for planning health care facilities.